 Below I've given you my top three picks for the best places to stay on Gili T for various travel styles and budgets.

-- Gili Eco Villas – A luxury, solar-powered beachside getaway.
-The best-rated hotel on GIli Islands!
+- Gili Eco Villas - A luxury, solar-powered beachside getaway.
+The best-rated hotel in the Gili Islands!

 - Tipsea Turtle Rooftop - The most vibing hostel and the best place to meet other travelers on the islands!